 The care provided in long-term services and supports (LTSS) settings is only as good as the personnel who provide it.
-Workforce challenges are prevalent in the LTSS industry.
+Workforce challenges, including recruitment and retention of LTSS workers, are prevalent in the LTSS industry.
 They need to be addressed swiftly if the nation is to respond to the growing need for high-quality care.
 Lack of staff, inadequate training, and insufficient bilingual workers and workers sensitive to different cultures are all serious problems.
 The hiring of workers who have committed abuse or have criminal backgrounds is also a problem.

-At least 16 hours of this training must be hands-on clinical care a registered nurse’s supervision.
+At least 16 hours of this training must be hands-on clinical care under a registered nurse’s supervision.
 An additional 12 annual in-service continuing education training hours are also required.
 Some states require CNA training beyond the federal requirements.
-In some states, CNAs can receive additional training to become qualified medication aides (see also Health Care Workforce Financing, Education, and Training).
+In some states, CNAs can receive additional training to become qualified medication aides (see also Health Care Workforce Financing, Education, and Training for additional information and policies on training).

 Personal care workers, who provide help with activities of daily living and instrumental activities of daily living, cannot by law provide the clinical care that CNAs and HHAs provide.
 These workers are personal-assistance workers, home-care aides, and personal care attendants.
 They include independent providers, people hired through agencies, and family members who provide services in participant-directed programs.
 Unlike agency workers, independent providers are hired, screened, trained, and supervised by consumers.

-The National Direct-Care Workforce Resource Center centralized online library on the direct service workforce, hosted and relaunched by PHI International in May 2020, has resources related to workforce development including a set of core competencies developed under the guidance of the Centers for Medicare & Medicaid Services.
-Having a competent direct service workforce will improve the quality of care and the quality of life for individuals who need LTSS.
+The National Direct-Care Workforce Resource Center centralized online library on the direct service workforce, hosted and relaunched by PHI International in May 2020, has resources related to workforce development, including a set of core competencies developed under the guidance of the Centers for Medicare & Medicaid Services.
+A competent direct service workforce will improve the quality of care and the quality of life for individuals who need LTSS.

 Private providers often provide the bulk of the training that LTSS workers receive.
 It is rare for the training provided by one employer to be recognized by another employer.
 Thus, workers changing jobs or going to work in a different setting typically have to be re-trained.
 If some required training could be standardized, tracked, verified, and accepted across employers, it would be portable.
 This would reduce the overall cost of training that providers bear.
 And it would make it easier for workers to continue working in the field even if they have to leave their existing employer.